ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 Upgrading to James version 2 means  that listener A is still registered as an additional listener, that needs to be manually unconfigured once the rolling upgrade finished.
 Whish is acceptable in upgrade instruction.
 We need to make sure the listeners could still be instanciated (even with empty code) for a transition period.

+## Error: a listener can't be registered

+If a mailbox listener can't be register, eg if it's class is not on the classpath, JAMES startup, according to this proposal won't be aborted.

+This results of an effort to allow an admin can easily unconfigure that given listener using standard webadmin APIs.

+However, this will result in a James server not consuming that given group (remote server possessing the JAR will still correctly process all events).
+This needs a careful log review to get the admin reacting upon the incident.

+This result in an incorrect state locally, but the james cluster as a whole still behaves well, as James servers which can still run the listener.

+We explored the following alternatives:

+ - **Failing** upon James startup, but providing a CLI utility to unconfigure a falty group if needed.
+ - **Failing** upon James startup, but running James in a downgraded state allowing to unconfigure the falty listener.

+The fact that James is failing forces an admin to react, however 'downgraded' status might lead to automated tools to believe James is fully operational, while it is not the case.

+We did not chose these options as they imply more development for limited safety gains.